nabeelmukhtar/CarND-Vehicle-Detection/writeup_report.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

+I used YCrCb colorspace and did not try others.
+I also used all HOG channels.
-I tried various combinations of parameters in the classifier and settled for these parameters.
+I tried various values of parameters orient, pix_per_cell and cell_per_block in the classifier and settled for these parameters because they gave the best results.

 ```python
 ### Tweak these parameters and see how the results change.